Menopause without HRT

 Hormone replacement therapy (HRT) has long been a popular choice to manage the symptoms of menopause.
 However, an increasing number of women are seeking alternatives that align with their preferences and beliefs.

-It is not a disease
+Menopause is not a disease (or a disability)

 Menopause is a natural biological phenomenon.
 It is a sign that a woman’s childbearing years are coming to an end and the body is preparing for a new stage of life.
 Menopause is characterised by the absence of a menstrual period for 12 consecutive months.
 It typically occurs around the age of 51 in developed countries.